Ylldren Ibrahimaj

-Ylldren Ibrahimaj (born 24 December 1995) is a professional footballer who plays for Norwegian club HamKam.
+Ylldren Ibrahimaj (born 24 December 1995) is a professional footballer who plays for Norwegian club Lillestrøm.
 His primary position is a winger, but he can also play as an attacking or central midfielder.
 Born in Norway, Ibrahimaj represents Kosovo internationally.

 Club career

 Early career and Mjøndalen

 Ibrahimaj was part of the youth team of IK Grane until December 2011.
 From 2012, he played for the club of his birthplace, Arendal for five years and made 129 league appearances and scored fourteen goals.

 On 22 December 2017, Ibrahimaj signed a four-year contract with 1. divisjon club Mjøndalen.
 On 2 April 2018, he made his debut against Florø after being named in the starting line-up and scored his side's only goal during a 1–1 home draw.

 Viking

 On 20 July 2018, Ibrahimaj joined 1. divisjon side Viking, on a two-and-a-half-year contract.
 Two days later, he made his debut in a 4–1 home win against Jerv after coming on as a substitute at 77th minute in place of Usman Sale.